Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Methods

 \subsection{Third-party data}

 Information on article processing charges (APCs) was drawn from the website of each journal.
-APC data were also drawn from the \textcite{doaj} to facilitate comparison between DOAJ-indexed journals that were and were not represented in the Academ-AI dataset; where journal websites conflicted with DOAJ-reported APCs, the journal website figure was used, and the discrepancy was reported to the DOAJ.
-Foreign exchange rates were drawn from the Open Exchange Rates application programming interface version 0.7, queried October 30, 2024 \autocite{oxr2024}.
-Citation metrics were drawn from the Scimago Journal Rank (SJR) database \autocite{sjr}.
+APC data were also drawn from the Directory of Open Access Journals (DOAJ) to facilitate comparison between DOAJ-indexed journals that were and were not represented in the Academ-AI dataset; where journal websites conflicted with DOAJ-reported APCs, the journal website figure was used, and the discrepancy was reported to the DOAJ.
+Foreign exchange rates were drawn from the Open Exchange Rates application programming interface.\cite{oxr2025} Citation metrics were drawn from the Scimago Journal Rank (SJR) database.\cite{sjr} All three sources were queried on November 7, 2025.